GerritCodeReview/plugins_its-base/hooks-its/src/main/resources/Documentation/config.md

 Each rule consists of three items: A name, a set of conditions, and a set of actions.

-A rule's name ('rule1', and 'rule2' in the above example) are currently not used and only provided for convenience.
+The names of the rules ('rule1', and 'rule2' in the above example) are currently not used and only provided for convenience.

-Each rule line setting the option 'action' is interpreted as action.
-Any other lines of a rule are considered a condition.
+For each rule the 'action' parameter is interpreted as action.
+Any other parameter of a rule is considered to be a condition.

-Each of a rule's actions is taken for events that meet all of a rule's conditions.
-If a rule contains more than one action specifications, the order in which they are given need not be respected.
+Each action of a rule is taken for events that meet all of a rule's conditions.
+If a rule contains more than one action, the order in which they are given need not be respected.

 There is no upper limit on the number of elements in a rules set of conditions, and set of actions.
 Each of those sets may be empty.